rbonnetguerrini/ML4transients/README.md

 - Since the main problem of producing those cutouts is that you have to split visit in different job for a given collection,  I made an automatic job submitter, that generates configs with a given amount of visit, and launched them all.
 You can do that using `./scripts/submit_collection.sh configs/configs_cutout.yaml 100` , again selecting your own original config, and specifying how much you want it to be split by (here 100 visit per job max)

+- Once the cutouts and features are made, if you created them using the automatic job submitter, you should run `python scripts/create_global_index_post_batch.py configs/configs_cutout.yaml` so that you create an index that list in which visit is each diaSourceId.
 ## Load dataset:
 ```py
 from ML4transients.data_access import DatasetLoader